-A CI cover will provide a lump sum payout when one of the 37 CIs happen.
+A CI coverage will provide a lump sum payout when one of the 37 CIs happen.

-This payout can then be used as an income replacement to pay for your ongoing expenses during the period that you’re unable to work.
+This payout can then be used as an income replacement to pay for your ongoing expenses during the period when you’re unable to work.

-I believe if you’ve gone through this guide, you can already see the need for this particular type of insurance.
+I believe if you’ve gone through this guide, you can already see the importance of this particular type of coverage.

-Although it may seem that CI claims are only slightly more than Death claims, if you take a closer look, a majority of the death claims stem from CI.
+Although it may seem like the number of CI claims are only slightly higher than death claims, if you dive deep, critical illnesses caused a majority of these death claims too.

-CI can lead to not only CI insurance claims but death claims eventually (when it’s “time").
-And thus, is the reason for a huge chunk of all life insurance claims.
+Summary: CI not only leads to CI insurance claims but to death claims eventually, when it’s “time”.
+And thus, should be the reason for an even larger chunk of life insurance claims.

-Can I go crazy and get all the CI cover I want?
+Can you go crazy and get all the CI cover you want?